 During disaster recovery drills it has already implemented, CGS has seen a significant reduction in recovery time — from 4 hours with the physical secondary location to just about 1 hour with CloudEndure.
 According to Brandi, “Orchestration of the cloud replica — the provisioning and creation of virtual machines — is the real game changer from CloudEndure.
 No one in the market has a product that’s even close from that perspective.”

-Not only has CGS benefitted from fast, scalable, and efficient disaster recovery, but their customers will now also get to enjoy the advantages of CloudEndure Disaster Recovery.
+Not only has CGS benefited from fast, scalable, and cost-efficient disaster recovery, but their customers will now also get to enjoy the advantages of CloudEndure Disaster Recovery.
 As Brandi explains, “We were so impressed with CloudEndure’s DR solution that we decided to incorporate it into our cloud services offerings.”

 And for companies who choose to deploy disaster recovery in the cloud, Brandi suggests that you test your failover regularly: “You’ll find that there may be a few gaps when you initially failover from a network configuration, whether it’s how you handle IP addresses or certain firewall rules, so you need to go through an end-to-end test.”